couchbaselabs/node-ottoman/vuepress/guides/query-builder.md

 ## Using the Query Builder.

-There are 3 ways to use the Query Builder: by using parameters, by using access functions or by combining both.
+There are 3 ways to use the Query Builder: by using parameters, by using access functions, or by combining both.

 ### Build a Query by using parameters